maplant/my-website/articles/2024-12-13-Scheme-to-the-Spec-Part-I:-Concurrent-Cycle-Collection.md

     Orange,
 }
 ```

+This header is quite large and therefore a lot of overhead.
+It can be made smaller with some tricks,
+such as assuming that most nodes will not have more than 255 reference counts and storing overflowing
+ref counts externally, but we will ignore those tricks for now.

 #### 3.5.1.
 The mutation buffer <a name="the-mutation-buffer"></a>

 You will notice that the ref counts for our `Gc` type are _not_ atomic.
 This is because our concurrent
 algorithm requires a constraint: only one thread at a time can _ever_ modify the ref count, or indeed
-_any_ field in the `GcHeader`.
-This gives our garbage collection process exclusive read and write
+_any_ field in the `GcHeader` except for semaphore (which is already thread safe).
+This gives our
-access to the header.
+garbage collection process exclusive read and write access to most of the header.

 What gives?
 How does _that_ work?
 Isn't this algorithm supposed to be concurrent?
 We don't want
 decrementing or incrementing ref counts to wait on the completion of the GC process.
 That would make
 our drop and clone functions blocking, which would gum up our whole system.

-The solution is the mutation buffer, and unbounded channel that let's us buffer incremements and
+The solution is the mutation buffer, an unbounded channel that lets us buffer incremements and
 decrements to be handled by our collection process as it pleases.

 This wil allow our collector to stop processing incremements and decrements at any time and effectively